 - Multiple gestational births.

-- Prior poor birth outcome is the single strongest predictor of poor birth outcome.
-A premature first birth is the best predictor of a preterm second birth.
+- The prior poor birth outcome is the single strongest predictor of poor birth outcome.
+The premature first birth is the best predictor of the preterm second birth.

 - Obstetrics factors such as